Manie Libbok: 2025-: Kintetsu Liners

-National team
+International career

 In October 2022, he was included in the squad for the Springboks' year-end tour.
-He made his debut for the national team against France on November 12th, receiving 4 minutes from the bench in Marseille.
+He made his debut for the national team against France on November 12, receiving 4 minutes from the bench in Marseille.
 A fixture they lost.
 The following week he was once again named in the team to face Italy.
 He replaced Cheslin Kolbe early in the second half due to injury.
 He kicked 5 successful conversions in a 63-21 victory.
 He played his third test against England, also from the bench which they also won.

-In July 2023, with long time pivot Handré Pollard still injured, Libbok was selected by then coach, Jacques Nienaber, to make his first start for the Springboks against Australia in their opening match for the The Rugby Championship at Loftus Versfeld opposing Quade Cooper.
+In July 2023, with long time pivot Handré Pollard still injured, Libbok was selected by then coach, Jacques Nienaber, to make his first start for the Springboks against Australia in their opening match for The Rugby Championship at Loftus Versfeld opposing Quade Cooper.
 The young pivot delivered a masterclass performance marshaling his team to a 43-12 victory.
+It also turned out to be the second to last test for the Wallaby playmaker, who would later at the Liners joke that Manie sent him into retirement.
 He made his debut against New Zealand from the bench at Mount Smart Stadium where Damian Willemse started at fly-half.
 A test they lost.
 Libbok found himself again in the starting team for the final fixture of their campaign against Argentina, where he scored his first try in a close encounter, winning the test, 22-21.
 He then featured in another test against Los Pumas including Wales, both of which they won.
-On August 25th, Libbok made his first start against the All Blacks at Twickenham opposing Richie Mo'unga.
-With heavy criticism in regards to his goalkicking, Libbok kicked 5 successful conversions and showed excellent game management in a then record breaking victory against the men in black, 35-7.
+On August 25, Libbok made his first start against the All Blacks at Twickenham opposing Richie Mo'unga.
+With heavy criticism in regards to his goalkicking, Libbok kicked 5 successful conversions and showed excellent game management in a then record breaking victory against the men in black, 35-7, winning the Qatar Airways Cup.
+This was New Zealand's biggest defeat ever by any team at the time in their 120 years of existence.